ContentStudio API plan is now available. Create automations using Claude, Zapier, n8n, make, etc. Explore plan!

 A basic social presence may only need a few captions, simple visuals, and light engagement each week.
 A more active brand may need videos, carousels, campaign posts, product content, and regular community management.

+This work can be handled in-house, by a freelancer, through an agency, or with a mix of support.
 A brand posting three simple updates a week will need a very different budget than a team managing daily content, platform-specific creative, and ongoing audience engagement.

 3. Paid social media spend